There’s a fine line between being an alpha male and coming across as arrogant or overbearing.

 The phrase “I’m fine” is often used as a shield when we don’t want to share our true feelings.
 As an alpha male, it’s crucial to communicate openly and honestly, even when it’s difficult.

-This perception changed when I realized that showing vulnerability doesn’t diminish your strength.
+Showing vulnerability doesn’t diminish your strength.
 It makes you human and relatable.
-Instead of saying “I’m fine”, I started being honest about how I felt.
-And the support and understanding I received in return were overwhelming.
+Instead of reflexively saying “I’m fine,” practice being honest about how you feel.
+The support and understanding you receive in return can be surprisingly powerful.

 So, if you’re aiming to be an alpha male, ditch the “I’m fine” phrase when you’re not.
 It’s okay not to be okay sometimes.
 And acknowledging that shows strength, not weakness.